Ahmetzkan/CSharp_Camp_KodlamaIo/README.md

-The continuation of this project is in the repository called TobetoMyFinal Project.
+The continuation of this project is in the repository called TobetoMyFinalProject.